[Agenda] Von der Leyen's State of the Union address This WEEK

 Russia's decision to cease its participation in the Black Sea Grain Initiative will also be discussed by the parliament on Tuesday.

-Additionally, a vote on a report on revised EU air quality rules is scheduled for Wednesday.
+A vote on a report on revised EU air quality rules is scheduled for Wednesday.
 Air pollution kills over 300,000 people in the EU per year.

+Additionally, the European Commission is set to introduce a fresh corporate tax proposal on Tuesday.

 Unwanted kiss and prostitution